jesher/ecs-example/README.md

 ### 3. ChatOps

-It is easy to interact with this project we created a ChatOps comment via the pull request.
+It is easy to interact with this project we created a ChatOps comment when the pull request.

   > Command | Description
   > --- | ---